pachyderm/docs/content/2.5.x/overview/intro-pipelines.md

   image: pachyderm/opencv
 ```

-When the pipeline runs, first the datums are computed from the input spec.
-The files from this datum will be downloaded into the Docker container when it starts.
-Then the transform will be executed.
+When the pipeline is executed, it retrieves the datums defined in the input specification.
+For each datum, the worker downloads the necessary files into the Docker container at the start of its execution, and then performs the transform.
+Once the execution is complete, the output for each execution is combined into a commit and written to the output data repository.

 ![Datum diagram glob /*](/images/datum-glob-3.png)

 In this example, the input glob pattern is `/`.
-It will treat everything at the top level of the images@master data repository (at the top level) as an individual unit of work.
+This pattern matches everything at the top level of the `images@master` branch as an individual unit of work.

 ```yaml
 pipeline: